-Oftentimes the first step to a brand refinement is diversifying colors and fonts—adding a secondary and tertiary color palette to the existing primary brand colors, and taking a good fresh look at typography to make sure that fonts are diverse enough to achieve a functional hierarchy.
-We’ll table fonts for the purpose of this article and focus on the importance of diversifying color.
+Oftentimes the first step to a brand refinement is diversifying colors and fonts — adding a secondary and tertiary color palette to the existing primary brand colors and taking a good fresh look at typography to make sure that fonts are diverse enough to achieve a functional hierarchy.

 Firms that have been around the block and are due for a refresh are often taken aback when we suggest adding to their colors, wondering “What’s wrong with our current two brand colors?”
 Here are a few reasons why broadening your firm’s color palette beyond 1-3 colors is an essential first step of a brand refresh or refinement.